AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

     * Have new ID `T789`
     * Change its module code to `CS2040S`
     * Set its new date to `2025-08-20`

-Common Errors:
-* The `from/` prefix is **mandatory**, as it tells TAbs which tutorial to edit.
-* Attempting to edit a non-existent tutorial will result in an error: `Tutorial ID not found.`
-* If no editable fields are provided: `At least one field to edit must be provided.`
-* If a student field (e.g., `id/`) is accidentally included:
-  `Students cannot be edited via this command.
-Please use the add_student or delete_student commands instead.`

 ### Finding tutorials by keyword: `find`